 Accreditation application notice

-Binghamton University is an applicant for accreditation by the Council on Education for Public Health.
+Binghamton University is an applicant for accreditation by the Council on Education for Public Health (CEPH).
 The accreditation review will address the generalist MPH degree.
 Other degrees and areas of study offered by this institution will not be included in the unit of accreditation review.
-We are currently undertaking our self-study, which is to be submitted by July 2022 (date subject to change).
+The University submitted its preliminary self-study to CEPH in June 2022 and is scheduled for an accreditation site visit in February 2023.

 Health is viewed as a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.1

 Public health refers to organized efforts of multidisciplinary teams that promote and protect the health of individuals, families, communities and populations, locally and globally.
 The core functions of public health include (a) assessment, (b) policy development and (c) assurance that are enacted through the provision of 10 essential public health services.2